augmentedstartups/AS-One/README.md

 ### Usage
 #### Detector
-Use detector on a img using gpu
+Use detector on an image using GPU

 ```
 import asone